demisto/content/Packs/CortexXDR/Integrations/XQLQueryingEngine/README.md

 ### xdr-xql-get-query-results
 ***
 Retrieve results of an executed XQL query API.
-When more than 1000 results are retrieved, the command will return a compressed gzipped JSON format file.
+When more than 1000 results are retrieved, the command will return a compressed gzipped JSON format file, unless the argument 'parse_result_file_to_context' is set to true and then the results will be extracted to the context.